jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 isn't just the information limited to the correct choice; the point of the question is the integration and contrasts between all answer choices.

-Find the topic in your notes, underline the most important physical or lab findings, etc.  Put a small dot next to the tested fact.
+**Markup your notes/textbook.** Find the topic in your notes, underline the most important physical or lab findings, etc.  Put a small dot next to the tested fact.
 Over time, the highly tested material becomes apparent.
 Not all information is weighted equally, and you'll soon start to see which topics are most important.
 Avoid cluttering your notes and only do this for things you got wrong.
 I used a different dedicated color for each question bank.

 Some topics are not that important or not substantial enough to merit their own question, so instead they will be frequently used as distracting (wrong)